bikeboardsurf1/containers-101/container-introduction/step5/text.md

 you will note there is a file called 'myfile', note this is in the form of a Dockerfile

-Create an image from 'myfile' with the name my-web-server-image and version 0.0.1
+Create an image from 'myfile' with the following instructions:

+* Image name: my-web-server-image
+* Version 0.0.1

 >HINT: The docker engine will need to be informed of the location of the file as it is not called the default name 'Dockerfile'